-His group was called the National Front, Hesba Melli.
-It was a coalition of interest groups and proto-political parties that reflected the whole spectrum of Iranian society from the religious right to the Marxist, on the left, but it was put together with a Persian perspective.
-The National Front Party was the biggest political group in Isfahan.
-There were Communist elements within the party, but they were a minority.
-The communist party, the Tudeh, were well organized and well under the influence of Moscow because their leaders had been educated in Moscow and their funding came from Moscow.
-Their social causes had resonance - the urban poor, the exploitation of the masses were real issues.
-They had some influence in the labor unions in the textile mills of Isfahan where conditions were far from ideal.
-The Tudeh had no appeal in the villages, which was - at that point 70% of the population who lived in the 50,000 villages.
-The communists were an urban phenomenon.
+His group was called the National Front, Jebheh Melli.
+The National Front was a coalition of interest groups and proto-political parties that reflected the whole spectrum of Iranian society from the religious right to the Marxists on the left, but the coalition was put together in a distinctly Persian way with a Persian perspective.
+In 1960, the National Front Party was the largest and most popular political group in Isfahan.
+There were Communist elements within the party, but they were a relatively small minority.
+The communist party, the Tudeh, was well organized.
+The Tudeh was considerably influenced by Moscow: their leaders had been educated in Moscow and much of their funding came from Moscow.
+The Tudeh social programs had resonance -- particularly with the urban poor; the exploitation of the masses were real issues.
+The Tudeh had some influence in the labor unions of the textile mills of Isfahan where working conditions were far from ideal.
+The Tudeh had no appeal in the villages, where, at that time in 1960, 70% of the population of Iran lived in the nation's 50,000 villages throughout Iran.
+The Communists were found in the large towns and cities.

-So I was familiar with all these groups, the Communists, the Tudeh party, and certainly the National Front people.
+I had direct contact with all these groups: including the Communists of the Tudeh party, and certainly the National Front people, as well as the regime.